Adele Watson: Life and career

-Watson was born on April 30, 1873 in Toledo, Ohio.
+Watson was born on April 30, 1873, in Toledo, Ohio.
 Her family moved to Pasadena in 1880, after the death of her father.
 As a young adult, Watson studied at the Art Students League of New York before returning to California in 1917.
 She also traveled to Paris and became a pupil of Raphael Collin.

 Throughout her life, Watson was interested in the spiritual dimension of nature and the beauty of the natural world, a subject that also greatly interested the poet and artist Kahlil Gibran, with whom she became friends.
 Gibran drew a portrait of her in graphite in 1926.

 Watson's first public exhibition was in 1913.
 Her first New York solo exhibition was held in 1916 at the Folsom Galleries and was reviewed as having "joy, freedom, vitality and abounding sense of rhythm."
 She exhibited with and was a member of the American Artists Professional League, the Pen and Brush Club, and the Society of Independent Artists; she also exhibited work at the National Academy of Design, among other places.

 She died in Pasadena on March 23, 1947.

 Work and legacy

 Art and influences

 Taking inspiration from some of Arthur B. Davies's quasi-symbolist paintings (e.g., A Measure of Dreams), Watson's early work is frequently characterized by otherworldly nude female figures set in natural landscapes.
-Beginning around the 1930s, her later paintings and lithographs began to blend landscape and the human form together, so that anthropomorphic figures seem to emerge out of dreamlike terrain.
+Beginning around the 1930s, her later paintings and lithographs began to blend landscape and the human form together, so that anthropomorphic figures seem to emerge from dreamlike terrain.
 This shift in Watson's work occurred predominantly in response to her experience of the landscapes of Zion National Park and Bryce Canyon National Park.
 She made several similar coastal scenes as well, some of which depict the coast of Maine.